-If you receive a call from someone saying they are from the Alexandria Sheriff’s Office (or any other Sheriff’s Office) and that you have to pay them money, hang up.
+If you receive a call from someone saying they are from the Alexandria Sheriff’s Office (or any other law enforcement agency) and that you have to pay them money, hang up.
 Scammers will try a variety of approaches to intimidate and coerce people into giving them money.
 But actual sheriffs’ offices in Virginia will never call you and demand money.

 Do not pay them or disclose any financial or personal information.
 Simply hang up!

 If you have been the victim of a scam, report it to your local police department.
 The Alexandria Police Department can be reached at 703.746.4444.

 If you have any questions about this, please contact Captain Sean Casey at 703.746.5116.